purpleraventv/phansiteprogressbar/README.md

 - Rotating user comments
 - The Arsenal font used for the interface
 - Individual versions representing different points in the game
+- More accurate poll questions and in-game dates
+- More accurate popularity ranges and percentage fluctuations
+- Comment databases based on the corresponding in-game polls

 ### Development Roadmap

-**Alpha — Current**
+**Alpha — Complete**

-The basic functionality and visual design are being developed and tested.
-The existing versions establish the foundation of the project.
+The Alpha stage established the basic functionality and visual design of the project.
+It provided the foundation for the Phan-Site recreations and allowed the core HTML, CSS, and JavaScript functionality to be developed and tested.

-**Beta — Accuracy Updates**
+**Beta — Current**

+The project is now focused on improving the accuracy of the Phan-Site recreations.

-During the Beta period, the project will be progressively updated to make the recreations as accurate to the original in-game Phan-Site as possible.
+During the Beta period, individual versions will be refined to make them as accurate to the original in-game Phan-Site as possible.

 This includes refining: